AmmieNyami/ammienyami.github.io/content/wiki/useful/music/theory_basics/notes_keys_scales.md

 - A key is like a home "base" group of notes that a song is based on
 - A scale is like a set of notes that you play in conjunction with a key

-A lot of times your playing the same scale that matches the key that you're in, and other times, depending on the gender or style of your song, you use a different scale.
+A lot of times you're playing the same scale that matches the key that you're in, and other times, depending on the gender or style of your song, you use a different scale.

 ## Going deeper: Analyzing the C major scale